The Ultimate Guide To Glacier Tours in Iceland

 Glacier Tours in Summer

 Partaking in glacier tours in the summer has some very obvious advantages.
 Firstly, the conditions are likely to be a lot more pleasant.
-While Iceland can be windy, rainy and cloudy at any time of the year, any adverse conditions will be a lot more bearable in the warmer months.
+While Iceland can be windy, rainy, and cloudy at any time of the year, any adverse conditions will be a lot more bearable in the warmer months.
+Furthermore, you are much more likely to be able to enjoy sunlight as you hike at this time.

-It also means that any reserved glacier hikes, cave explorations or snowmobile trips are much less likely to be rearranged due to conditions, which is perfect for those who have a tight schedule for their holidays.
+It also means that any reserved glacier hikes, cave explorations, or snowmobile trips are much less likely to be rearranged due to conditions, which is perfect for those who have a tight schedule for their holidays.

-The chance to witness great views also applies when you are traveling to and from the ice caps; the extended sunlight hours mean no landscapes will be obscured as you travel.
-As there are only four hours of sun in the depths of winter, your journeys in this time will need to be taken in darkness so you can make the most of the glacier when there.
+The chance to witness great views also applies when traveling to and from the ice caps; the extended sunlight hours mean no landscapes will be obscured as you travel.
+As there are only four hours of sun in the depths of winter, your journeys in this time will need to be taken in darkness so you can make the most of the glacier there.

 Glacier Tours in Winter